 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk taken in Pope County and in a private garden in Anoka County.
+Photos by K. Chayka taken at Strandness Prairie, Pope County.
+Photos by Peter M. Dziuk taken in Pope County and in a private garden in Anoka County.

 Have you seen this plant in Minnesota, or have any other comments about it?